HouzuoGuo/laitos/doc/Web service: Twilio telephone SMS hook.md

 - If you run identical laitos configuration on more than one servers for fail-over, then you may enter the secondary server's web hook address under Twilio configuration's "Primary Handler Fails" input.
 Twilio will then automatically uses the secondary server if primary server fails.
-- `HTTPBridges`.
-Make sure to limit `MaxLength` of `LintText` to a reasonable number below 1000, otherwise an unexpectedly large command response may incur high fees.
 - It is OK to have more than one Twilio phone numbers configured to use the same laitos server.